NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/index.md

 3. Cray LibSci, which can be used in place of MKL
 4. Additional communication and network libraries

 Upon logging into the machine, the `PrgEnv-gnu` is loaded by default on both the CPU and GPU login nodes.
 If we `module list`, we can see the modules associated with `PrgEnv-gnu`.
-If we `module unload PrgEnv-gnu` then we can see a few lingering modules.
-These are `craype-x86-spr` and `perftools-base/22.09` where the first dictates the architecture of the processors and is used to optimize the build step for the given hardware and the latter is a perfomance software that can be used to profile codes.

 We can swap between programming environments using the `module swap` command.
 For example, if `PrgEnv-gnu` is loaded but we want to use `PrgEnv-cray` instead, we can `module swap PrgEnv-gnu PrgEnv-cray`.